Contents | Start | End | Previous: Chapter 21: Making Your Books Accessible | Next: Chapter 23: Formatting For Print

 Specify which lexicons will be used in your speech profile using tags in the lexicon documents and in the speech profile.
 Jutoh will generate the required lexicons as PLS files, or, if you check Inline pronunciations, Jutoh will use the lexicons to replace text before the speech is generated, so that separate lexicon files are not required.
 Please note that for text-to-speech, currently Jutoh only supports inline pronunciations, and does not load generated lexicon files.

 By default, all lexicons will be used.
 Let’s expand on the ability to specify which lexicons to use for a given configuration.
-For example, say you have a lexicon you wish to use in the configuration ‘Verbose MP3’, but not in the configuration ‘MP3’.
+For example, say you have a lexicon you wish to use in a configuration you have called ‘Verbose MP3’, but not in the configuration ‘MP3’.
 ‘Verbose MP3’ will expand abbreviations.
 Select your ‘Verbose MP3’ configuration, and create a new speech profile using the Speech palette, called ‘Verbose Speech Profile’.
 Double-click this profile to associate it with the current configuration.
 In ‘Verbose Speech Profile’, set the Lexicon tags property to the word ‘verbose’ (a made-up tag name).
 In your lexicon, or lexicons, add the ‘verbose’ tag in the lexicon properties dialog.
 Now all lexicons matching this tag will be used, meaning that the configuration ‘Verbose MP3’ will use these lexicons.

 If you have lexicons in PLS format and you don’t want to import them into a lexicon document for interactive editing, you can add them as media resource documents or source documents.
 A source document allows you to edit the XML in situ, although it’s more error-prone that using a lexicon document which automatically generates the XML.
 You can specify the PLS documents to use in Project Preferences/Accessibility/Speech.
 This allows you to specify alphabets and languages for the PLS lexicons in a way you can’t when simply adding a PLS resource – this information can then be used when generating Epub 3 files.
-You can also specify string tables to be used for generating PLS lexicons, although this method has been superseded by the lexicon document facility.

 There’s yet another way pronunciations can be specified – using the global custom pronunciations list.
 Go to Preferences/Speech, and click Edit Custom Pronunciations.
 Now you can add natural language aliases for words.
 Unlike with normal lexicons, you can specify that a word should match a substring in the book text: place an asterisk (‘*’) in front of the word to be found.
 This is useful for replacing, say, ‘.co.uk’ with ‘dot co dot UK’ within domain names.
 Note that custom pronunciations reside on the user’s PC and are not saved with a project.
-However, they will still work for portable speech archives (see below) since the pronunciations are processed before saving the project documents to the archive.
+However, they will still work for portable speech archives (see below), Epub and text files since the pronunciations are processed before saving the project documents to the archive.

 A speech archive is used to recreate speech using a text-to-speech system without needing the original content creator to generate a set of sound files.
 This has the following advantages:

-A licence to distribute speech created using proprietary voices is not required, since the end-user is responsible for creating the files.
+1. A licence to distribute speech created using proprietary voices is not required, since the end-user is responsible for creating the files.

-The file is much smaller than a set of audio files.
+2. The file is much smaller than a set of audio files.

-The end-user can choose different voices, text-to-speech engines, speed and MP3 quality to suit his or her needs.
+3. The end-user can choose different voices, text-to-speech engines, speed and MP3 quality to suit his or her needs.

-Compared with a solution using Epub 3 or other format and software to render speech from it, there is more flexibility in speech markup leading to potentially higher quality speech.
+4. Compared with a solution using Epub 3 or other format and software to render speech from it, there is more flexibility in speech markup leading to potentially higher quality speech.

-Almost everyone has access to equipment that can play audio, whereas Epub 3 and digital talking book files require specialised software or hardware.
+5. Almost everyone has access to equipment that can play audio, whereas Epub 3 and digital talking book files require specialised software or hardware.

 The free demo version of Jutoh can be used by anyone to create audio from a speech archive.